px4Li/DockerNote/README.md

 ### **images or Containers in batches**
 > $ docker container rm \$(docker container ps -qa)

+remove all containers:
+> $ docker system prune -f

+remove all images:
+> $ docker image prune -a

 ### **Force to remove container when container is running**
 > $ docker container rm ***[CONTAINER ID]*** -f